csclgraham1/Assignment-7/README.md

 ## Notes

-All of these challenges are very hard to find and follow as I am a Fincanca major with zero computing and linux background.
+All of these challenges are very hard to find and follow as I am a Finance major with zero computing and linux background.
 ## License

     Copyright [yyyy] [name of copyright owner]